 Breastfeeding Increases in RCP Villages

-Exclusive breastfeeding, according to the World Health Organization, is giving no other food or drink besides breast milk (from the mother or a wet nurse) to a baby for at least the first six months of life.
-Exclusive breastfeeding may sound like common sense, but the difficulty and discomfort that breastfeeding may cause for mothers (especially at the beginning), combined with a growing availability and publicity of infant formulas, discourages some mothers from exclusive breastfeeding.
-This is particularly true in communities where the benefits of breastfeeding may have not been sufficiently explained.
+According to the World Health Organization, exclusive breastfeeding is giving no other food or drink besides breast milk (from the mother or a wet nurse) to a baby for at least the first six months of life.
+Exclusive breastfeeding may sound like common sense, but the difficulty and discomfort that breastfeeding may cause mothers (especially at the beginning), combined with the growing availability and publicity of infant formulas, discourages some mothers from exclusive breastfeeding.
+This is particularly true in communities where the benefits of breastfeeding may not have been sufficiently explained.

 That’s why we integrated this important message into RCP workshops for mothers in Tanzania.
-Volunteers and caregivers present this information on a regular basis in groups and at home visits, and reinforced messages during pregnancy and when the baby is born.
+Volunteers and caregivers present this information regularly in groups and home visits and reinforce messages during pregnancy and when the baby is born.
 Volunteers with expertise in this field are engaged to answer questions and further emphasize the long-term benefits.

 Drawing from the same materials that we use to train mothers in Tanzania on the importance of breastfeeding, we have extracted ten benefits of breastfeeding for the mother and the baby:

 Breast milk is naturally rich in nutrients and antibodies.
 When a child is exclusively breastfed, their immune system is strengthened and enabled to fight infectious and chronic diseases.
 For instance, reports indicate that babies who are not exclusively breastfed are fifteen times more likely to die from pneumonia than newborns who are breastfed exclusively.